EAMT 2026: Bursaries for attendees with disabilities EAMT conference

 The European Association for Machine Translation (EAMT) is an organisation that serves the growing community of people interested in MT and translation tools, including translators, users, developers, and researchers of this increasingly viable technology.

-As part of its commitment to promote research, development and awareness about translation technologies, the EAMT opens a call for a small number of bursaries to support EAMT 2024 attendees from areas affected by war and low-income countries.
-The 25th Annual Conference of the European Association for Machine Translation (EAMT 2024) conference will be held in Sheffield, United Kingdom, from June 24th to June 27th.
+As part of its commitment to promote research, development and awareness about translation technologies, the EAMT opens a call for a small number of bursaries to support EAMT 2026 attendees from areas affected by war and low-income countries.
+The 26th Annual Conference of the European Association for Machine Translation (EAMT2026) will be held in Tilburg, the Netherlands, from June 15th to June 18th 2026.

 Purpose of the Call

-This call is dedicated to support EAMT 2024 attendees that do not have fundings to attend the conference, from areas affected by war or low-income countries in Europe, Middle East or Africa.
+This call is dedicated to support EAMT 2026 attendees who do not have funds to attend the conference, from areas affected by war or low-income countries in Europe, the Middle East or Africa.

 The EAMT particularly encourages applications from early career researchers.